teaql/teaql-quick-start/quick-start/function-patten.md

 ### REGISTERING A KID FOR A FAMILY ###

-When a new family was created, it
+When a new family is created, it is empty.
+So we need register some kids and parents to this family.
+follow the steps below.

+1.